sebastianbrzustowicz/CLI-users-management/README.md

 Author: Sebastian Brzustowicz
 The script uses only the Python Standard Library.
 This script is helpful with managing data with different types of files. (.json, .csv, .xml, .db)
+All data files should be stored in `data` folder.
 The structure of the processed data is as follows:
 - `firstname`
 - `telephone_number`